Diploma in Journalism

 Membership to the Academy and cost for the Diploma in Journalism including exams is £399 inc VAT.
 The true cost of the course would be over £4000.

-The NCTJ technical minimum academic requirements for starting the Diploma course are 5 GCSE passes at level 4 or above (including English).
-If you’re unsure if the Diploma is right for you, please visit the NCTJ’s website for further information or contact us for a discussion.
+The NCTJ technical minimum academic requirements for sitting the Diploma are 5 GCSE passes at level 4 or above (including English).
+If you’re unsure if the Diploma is right for you, please visit the NCTJ’s website (www.nctj.com) for further information or contact us for a discussion.
 You can also access the entry test below.
-We strongly recommend you have a go as the Diploma is a challenging qualification and will require a significant commitment:
+We recommend you have a go as the Diploma is a challenging qualification and will require a significant commitment:

 If you have a disability and are in receipt of DLA or PIP you will be eligible to apply for the course.
 If you are not in receipt of DLA or PIP, a Doctor/Consultant letter confirming your medical condition will suffice.
 Please get in touch if you have further questions.

-All applications must be submitted by Friday 22nd September, 2023.
-All successful & unsuccessful applicants will be notified by 25th September, 2023.
+All applications must be submitted by TBC.
+All successful & unsuccessful applicants will be notified by TBC..

-There will be an introductory webinar for participants at 11am on 26th September.
-The first weekly online workshop will commence at 11am 3rd October, 2023.
+The first weekly online session will commence at 11am on TBC.
 All sessions are recorded for future reference and revision.
 Students will be required to attend the weekly classes online via Zoom.
 We understand that due to illness, health conditions or other commitments that some classes may be missed.
 We are here to support you on your journey.

 Any questions please contact us at info@abilitytoday.com

 The NCTJ level 5 Diploma in Journalism is an industry recognised qualification.
-Gaining the full Diploma qualification at ‘gold standard’ (ie A-C in all subjects) will stand you in excellent stead when it comes to seeking employment within the news journalism sector.
+Gaining the full Diploma qualification (especially at ‘gold standard’ – ie A-C in all subjects) will stand you in excellent stead when it comes to seeking employment within the news journalism sector.

 We have worked closely with the NCTJ to devise a course which will enable students with a wide range of abilities to participate and gain a valuable qualification.